-I was at my favourite undergarment store today and decided to make a few purchases of the BEST BRA EVA and as usual I chose the colour black.
+I was at my favourite undergarment store today and decided to make a few purchases of the BEST BRA EVA and as usual, I chose the colour black.
 The lady at the counter asked me if I wanted any other colours to which I replied that black was the only colour that was versatile and low key for me.
 I had tried on a “nude” bra earlier just to compare sizes.
 I hadn’t planned to buy it.
-It was a light beige colour.
+It was light beige in colour.

 A thought occurred to me at the counter.
 Wouldn’t it be great if I could actually buy a real nude bra for my skin tone at my favourite store?
 I know these bra’s exist because I just did an internet search and found this website and this article -but wouldn’t it be great if I didn’t have to order online and guess if it would fit?
 Wouldn’t it be great if I could just go into my favourite store that I’ve been shopping at for years and find the colour that matched my skin.